 Read this other post if you want to learn more on which is the best ecommerce site builder for SEO.

-Before you start operations of your store, you will need to sign up for a Volusion SSL security package, these range between $89 for a year to $199 for three years.
+Before you start operations of your store, you will need to sign up for a Volusion SSL security package, these range between $89 for a year to $149 for two years.
 Furthermore, you can sign up for Semantic SSL certificates, these however do cost much more and start at $399 for a year if you are located in the United States, and $499 if you are located elsewhere.

 If you have read our Shopify review you will notice that all their pricing plans come with free SSL, which is why I was rather surprised to see this platform charging almost $100 for something I can get for free with other companies.
 One thing to keep in mind however is that Volusion does offer true custom SSL certificates per store, while other companies such as Shopify offer a shared SSL.